Andries Putter: Military career

-In 1982 he was appointed Chief of Naval Staff Operations and in 1985 as the Chief of the Navy.
+He then served as Staff Officer Anti Submarine Warfare at Naval HQ before attending the Joint Staff Course at the National Defense College.
+On completing the course he remained on staff until 1977 when he was appointed to the staff of the Chief of the SADF, where he stayed for three years.
+He was promoted to Commodore in October 1979 and returned to the Navy as Officer Commanding Naval Command Natal.
+He briefly returned to Defence staff before being promoted to Rear Admiral and in 1982 he was appointed Chief of Naval Staff Operations, and in 1985 as the Chief of the Navy.

-In 1985 he was appointed as Chief of Defence Intelligence and in 1989 was appointed Chief of the Navy again.
+In 1985, he was appointed as Chief of Defence Intelligence, and in 1989, was appointed Chief of the Navy again.

 Following the Border War, the Navy budget was drastically reduced and Putter made the decision to retrench a large number of personnel.

 He retired from the Navy shortly afterwards in 1990.
 He died at the Bayview Hospital in Mossel Bay on 17 July 2014.